-Our Di Tao grown red reishi, held by Mason Taylor (founder of SuperFeast) on his recent expedition to China.
+Our Di Dao (Di Tao) grown red reishi, held by Mason Taylor (founder of SuperFeast) on his recent expedition to China.

 The Latin translation of Ganoderma is ‘gano’ (shiny) ‘derma’ (skin).

 Reishi is perhaps one of the most well studied herbs of the modern pharmaceutical and clinical scientific worlds.
-If you do some of your own scouting online (you can check out Google Scholar), you will quickly see the growing evidence that shows the incredibly potent effects of reishi on many levels of health.
+If you do some of your own scouting online (you can check out Google Scholar), you will quickly see the growing evidence that shows the incredibly potent benefits of reishi mushroom on many levels of health.
 Through laboratory testing and validation, the red variety of reishi continues to be the most prized and medicinally beneficial of all.
 So why is reishi good for you?
 Read on.

 There are certain conditions that require extremely harmful treatments that wipe out immunity (read between the lines here folks); reishi is a powerful immunomodulator and can provide support for the body to build up immunity during these harsh treatments so that there may be a reduction in the damage to the body, cells and immune system.

 Reishi strengthens the immune system by enhancing the monocyte, macrophage and T lymphocyte activity.
 Furthermore reishi has been shown to increase the longevity and strength of white blood cells (WBC), supporting both the quality and quantity; these cells are significantly lowered during harsh treatments.
 Reishi has further been shown to protect from radiation and has anti-angiogenesis activity (meaning inhibits the growth of new blood vessels).